CSCfi/csc-user-guide/docs/data/rsync.md

 rsync -rP username@taito.csc.fi:/path/to/target/folder /path/to/local
 ```

+!!! note
-**Note!** `rsync` will always overwrite any changes made to the target, even if they are newer than the source.
+	`rsync` will always overwrite any changes made to the target, even if they are newer than the source.